 1. A headboard

 This is a super cool DIY project: an easy, awesome way to use up a whole stack of old books (either hard or paperback) without having to be a professional carpenter.
 Just cut off the covers and use them to create a sort of patchwork over a piece of plywood (paint the edges for a polished look).
 Mount it above your bed and it’s an instant book-lover’s dream room.
 This would be especially adorable in a kid’s room, using vintage children’s books.

 Use a razor or small saw to remove a cutout from a funky hardback book.
 Voila!
 Instant picture frame.
 Rectangle is standard, but a heart, circle, or any other shape would work.

 3. e-Reader cover

-You can make a really cool case for your Kindle or iPad by simply removing all the pages from a hard cover book.
+You can make a really cool (not to mention ironic) case for your Kindle or iPad by simply removing all the pages from a hardcover book.
 Leave the spine and covers attached and slip your e-reader inside.

 Sayward Rebhal writes for networx.com.